-In Canada, there are three levels of licensed health care practitioners who specialize in the eye health and care: the Optician, Optometrist and the Ophthalmologist.
+In Canada, there are three levels of licensed health care practitioners who specialize in eye health and care: the Optician, Optometrist, and the Ophthalmologist.
 If you’re unsure as to what kind of care each practitioner offers their patients, don’t worry, you’re not alone.
-A common misconception is to attribute the roles of one practitioner for another.

 Let’s take a look at their roles, shall we?